focode/microservices2/README.md

 then try stopping any of the application either spotparking or spotparking1 , if any one of then is stopped the also you get response from the another one.

+please email me for any help regarding micro services on my email id : programarunesh@gmail